ris2002/Forge_Mind/README.md

 ### Email list view

-The email list shows sender, subject, and timestamp only — no summary preview in the list.
-The AI summary only appears in the detail panel when an email is opened.
+The email list shows sender, subject, and timestamp only.
 Emails are sorted newest-first.

 **Read / unread styling:** unread emails show an amber dot, bold sender name, and bold subject.
-Read emails dim both sender and subject to lower-contrast colours — no dismissal needed to distinguish handled from new.
+Read emails dim both sender and subject to lower-contrast colours.

 **Filter bar:** date range + flagged-only filter is pinned sticky at the top of the list column.
 Scrolling anywhere in the column (including over the filter bar) scrolls the email list.
-The active filter is preserved across daemon auto-refreshes — new emails pulled in by the daemon are merged into the filtered view, not shown unfiltered.
+The active filter is preserved across daemon auto-refreshes.

 ### Retry on failed summary